freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-04.md

 tests:
   - text: Your comment should start with `<!--`.
 You are missing one or more of the characters that define the start of a comment.
     testString: assert( code.match(/<!--/) );
   - text: Your comment should end with `-->`.
-You are missing one or more of the characters that define the end of  start a comment.
+You are missing one or more of the characters that define the end of a comment.
     testString: assert( code.match(/-->/) );
   - text: Your code should not have extra opening/closing comment characters.
 You have an extra `<!--` or `-->` displaying in the browser.
     testString: |